The Walter and Liesel Schwab Charitable Trust

 The trust does not publish specific success rates or application numbers.
 However:

-- Other named scholarships: Typically 1 per year per scholarship program
+- Other named scholarships: Typically 1 per year per scholarship programme

 - Small grants: Number of awards not specified